vijayvofdhcs/terraform-aws-ec2-infoblox/README.md

 # terraform-aws-tfc-agents-ec2
 Terraform module to deploy EC2 instances within an Autoscaling Group that run one or more Terraform Cloud Agents.
+This works with both Terraform Cloud and Terraform Enterprise.

 ## Prereqs
 - Agent Pool configured in either TFC/TFE
 - Agent Token
+- AWS VPC and Subnet(s)
 <p>&nbsp;</p>

 ## Usage